Redondo Beach City Councilman

 Working closely with the club’s 50 members, they have found a fun and fulfilling way to give back to our local community.
 Service.

-In October 2020, John will become the Lt.
-Governor of Kiwanis Division 19, and lead 16 local clubs to support their projects, increase membership and represent Division 19 at the District and International levels.
+In October 2020, John became the Lt.
+Governor of Kiwanis Division 19, and lead 15 local clubs to support their projects, increase membership and represent Division 19 at the District and International levels.

 Some of Redondo Kiwanis’ projects include: Feeding Rose Parade Float volunteers, implementing “Kindness Programs” in elementary schools, purchasing PE equipment, reading to students during “Read Across America” day, beach clean ups, fundraisers and many other service programs.